Vehicle tax and mileage

 If you let an employee earning more than £8,500 a year (including the value of the benefits) use a company car for both business and personal use, you are providing them with a benefit in kind.

-You need to charge Class 1 NICs on the value of the car at the end of the tax year (use the company car and fuel benefit calculator on the Employer CD-Rom in your Employer Starter Pack or on the HMRC site).
+You need to charge Class 1 NICs on the value of the car at the end of the tax year.
+To calculate this, you can use payroll software or the HMRC's online company car and car fuel benefit calculator.
 You also need to report it to HMRC using the P11D.

 You also need to report and pay Class 1 NICs on any fuel used for personal use in the vehicle, unless the employee pays you back in full for personal fuel by the end of the tax year.
 You can calculate how much you owe to HMRC for providing the car and fuel as a benefit using HMRC's tool.